 Here are some fundamental and common Linux commands with example usage:

-Lists the content of the current directory (or one that is specified).
-Can be used with the
+ls command lists the content of the current directory (or one that is specified).
+It can be used with the

 -l flag to display additional information (permissions, owner, group, size, date and timestamp of last edit) about each file and directory in a list format.
 The